East Bay Foster Grandparent Program

 Foster Grandparents are provided the opportunity to:

-- Provide one-on-one tutoring
+- Provide one-on-one and small group tutoring

-- Enjoy meals and social interactions with others
+- Enjoy social interactions with others

 Location(s) of the Program